lexsightllc/video-transcriber-app/CONTRIBUTING.md

 - Ensure CI passes (`make check`).
 - Update documentation, changelog, and project metadata when introducing significant changes.
 - Request review from the CODEOWNERS listed in `.github/CODEOWNERS`.

+## License for Contributions
+- By submitting a contribution, you agree that it will be licensed under the [Mozilla Public License 2.0](LICENSE), matching the outbound license for this project.
+- Contributions must not include code that is incompatible with MPL-2.0.
+Ensure third-party additions retain their original license information in NOTICE or vendor directories as applicable.